luk036/rust_examples/lectures/py2cpp.md

 Function Object
 ---------------

-In Python, a function is also an object.
+In Python 🐍, a function is also an object.
 Thus, you can pass in a function as an argument, or define a local function.
 In Modern C++, you can use a lambda function to simulate it.